 Raw Keto Zucchini and Avocado Chilled Soup

 This zucchini and avocado soup was not a keto recipe in its original form.
 Although there is a lot of fiber in avocados and zucchini, the net carb count can add up quickly.
 The recipe changed quite a bit so that the macros now make it great keto soup recipe with just four net carbs per serving.
 It’s still an amazing summer soup and if I can really remember that far back, even better than the original!
 I also added one of my new loves to this recipe, Trader Joe’s Everything But the Bagel seasoning.
 It’s a delicious topping on so many things.

 You may also want to check out our Chilled Cucumber and Feta Soup for another delicious summer keto soup option.

 Disclaimer: Links on this page may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.

 Turmeric is a Super Food

 One of the many things I love about this soup is the use of turmeric.
 This amazing herb has many important health benefits.
 It may be most well known for it’s anti-inflammatory properties.
 Although it takes larger quantities for the effect to be noticeable any amount you can consume will be beneficial.
-This recipe is a great place to use it.
+This keto soup recipe is a great place to use it.
 Since turmeric is mild this green soup easily disguises the flavor so more can be added without overwhelming the taste buds.
 It’s also known for fighting cancer.

 According to the American Cancer Society, the active ingredient in turmeric, curcumin, kills cancer cells in a petri dish and shrinks tumors in animal studies.
 Finding ways to get this antioxidant into your diet may also reduce cholesterol.
 With so many possible benefits, it’s a great health tip to add this herb to your spice rack and find new ways to use it.